Chaganti-Reddy/Arch-Setup/Arch-Install/Readme.md

 7. Now save the file and exit.

 8. for sddm copy the sddm.conf file from /etc folder of this repository and also install paru -S sddm-sugar-candy-git.

+For qt5ct to work add QT_QPA_PLATFORMTHEME=qt5ct to /etc/environment file and source it